 Text Mining and Retrieval Leiden (TMRL) is the research group of Suzan Verberne at Leiden University.
-The group was founded as one of the Special Interest Groups (SIGs) of the Data Science research programme and is now part of the Data Science cluster at the Leiden Institute of Advanced Computer Science (LIACS).
+The group was founded in 2017 as one of the Special Interest Groups (SIGs) of the Data Science research programme and is now part of the Data Science cluster at the Leiden Institute of Advanced Computer Science (LIACS).

-The research focus of the group is on domain-specific Natural Language Processing (NLP) and Information Retrieval (IR).
-Current projects implement and evaluate methods in the legal, the archaeological, the policy-making, and the health domain.
-We work with a large diversity of textual data: grey literature reports, scientific and legal publications, EU law texts, health records, user-generated content in online patient communities (discussion forums), and posts on social media.
+The current research focus of the group is on domain-specific Natural Language Processing (NLP) and Information Retrieval (IR).
+We develop novel methods for representation learning, ranking, and information extraction on a large diversity of textual data: archaeological reports, patents, scientific and legal publications, health records, newspaper texts, user-generated content in online patient communities (discussion forums), and posts on social media.
 In addition, we engage in more fundamental research addressing the linguistic underpinnings Large Language Models (LLMs) and challenges related to bias and transparency of these models and their applications.

-Social values of our group are: diversity (in background, working style, and personal interests); teamwork (a PhD project can feel as a lonely job, but not if you have peers that support you); and work-life balance (yes, we take time off during weekends and vacations).
+Social values of our group are: diversity (in background, working style, and personal interests) & inclusivity; teamwork (a PhD project can feel as a lonely job, but not if you have peers that support you); and work-life balance (yes, we take time off during weekends and vacations).

 You can follow us on Twitter and GitHub.